-Today it goes without saying that cluttering is a stand alone speech-language disorder that is different from stuttering in numerous ways.
-International researchers agree on the importance of differential diagnostics, and since cluttering was accepted into the classification of the World Health Organization (WHO), even more cluttering research has been carried out globally.
+It goes without saying that cluttering is a stand alone speech-language disorder.
+It is different from stuttering.
+Because of that international researchers agree on the importance of differential diagnostics.
+Ever since cluttering has been accepted into the classification of the World Health Organization more research on cluttering is carried out globally.

 That research, however, deals with a complicating factor: different viewpoints amongst researchers on the exact meaning of cluttering.
 Because there is no clear and internationally accepted working definition, it is difficult to compare diagnostic material and their results.
 Part of the disagreement has to do with the so-called “language component” in cluttering.
 Some researchers feel that “language” must be included in the cluttering definition, some don’t.
 It then boils down to what we exactly mean by “language”: the executional function of language planning or the more executive function of language organization.
 At least all researchers do agree that problems in language planning or language organization regularly occur in people who clutter.
 See what experts in the cluttering community have to say about this.

 Kathleen Scaler Scott

 Kathleen Scaler Scott is a well-known name in the world of cluttering and stuttering.
 She works as a lecturer and clinician and meets many cluttering clients.
 Kathleen elaborates on how she defines cluttering, also addressing the “language” component of cluttering; is it required or optional in the definition of cluttering?
 And are we talking about a language planning defect or a language disorder?
 Also, she lays out the work that needs to be done in cluttering research, so that speech-language pathologists will better understand the meaning of cluttering.
 After all, stuttering is still dominating the field of fluency disorders.